 The Graduate School offers several different types of assistantships and fellowships.
 Students should check the Graduate School's website (www.troy.edu/graduateschool/index.html) for details about assistantships and fellowships, deadlines, and copies of application forms.
 Students should send the completed assistantship forms to the Department of Biological and Environmental Sciences, 213 Math-Science Complex (MSCX).
 Students should also contact a faculty member who would be willing to serve as their graduate thesis adviser before applying for an assistantship.

 Curriculum for M.S. in Environmental and Biological Sciences

-The Master of Science in Environmental and Biological Science degree is offered as a 30 semester hour plus thesis or 36 semester hour non-thesis option.
-Both options require nine semester hours of core courses and 21 semester hours of concentration course options for thesis and 27 semester hours of concentration course options for non-thesis as follows:
+The Master of Science in Environmental and Biological Science degree is offered as a 30 semester hour thesis option or 36 hour non-thesis option.

 BIOLOGICAL SCIENCES CONCENTRATION